lucaswkuipers/RequestKit/README.md

 ## Usage

-To use RESTKit in your Swift package, you first need to define a struct or class that conforms to the Request protocol.
+To use RequestKit in your Swift package, you first need to define a struct or class that conforms to the Request protocol.
 The Request protocol defines the properties and methods that your request must have, including the URL, HTTP method, headers, and body.
 You can also define an associated type that specifies the type of the response data that your request expects.

 Here's an example of a simple Request implementation that sends a GET request to an API endpoint: